shinajlpt/shinajlpt/README.md

+<h3 align="left">🔧Career Objective:</h3>
+⚡ Motivated by a desire to evolve into an architect-level backend engineer, I am eager to leverage my current skills and continue expanding my knowledge.
+My goal is to lead in the design and development of complex backend systems, implementing robust and scalable solutions that align with industry best practices.
 I specialize in JavaScript and ReactJS, and I'm always looking to learn more about the latest web development trends and technologies.
 Let's connect and create something amazing together! 👋

 - 📫 How to reach me **shinajtdy@gmail.com**